atelierspierrot/mvc-fundamental/README.md

 options.

-The front controller creates an `AppKernel` instance to handle all the app core logic such a dependencies container, the error management etc. Some shortcut aliases are defined in the front controller itself to let you retrieve a dependency using:
+The front controller creates an `AppKernel` instance to handle all the app core logic such as a dependencies container, the error management etc. Some shortcut aliases are defined in the front controller itself to let you retrieve a dependency using: